-Due to limited places on-campus, Dickinson also utilizes off-campus housing in private rental accommodation within walking distance to the University.
-Students will have a Single room in a fully furnished 3-bedroom Apartment or 6-bedroom House, with shared kitchen and laundry facilities with other study abroad/exchange students studying at the University of Queensland.
-The off-campus housing is conveniently located within a short walk to campus as well as being close to public transport and amenities (supermarket, post office, cafes/restaurants, etc.).
+Due to limited places on-campus, occasionally Dickinson may need to utilize off-campus housing when program participant numbers are large.
+Students will have a Single Room in a 3- bedroom Apartment or 6-bedroom House, with shared bathroom, and kitchen and laundry facilities with other residents.
+The apartments may be located within walking distance to campus or a short bus-ride to campus.
+In cases where the student must take the bus to campus, Dickinson will provide students with a monthly bus pass as part of the program fee.
 Students will be notified of their apartment location and address before they depart for Australia.
+Further information on the off-campus housing can be found at: www.semesterinaustralia.com/city/brisbane/